 - How many cryptocurrencies are on Binance?
 Binance offers 119 different cryptocurrencies to trade, including all major coins plus thousands on BNB plus their Trust Wallet for DeFi.

 - Does Binance have a mobile app?
-Yes, Binance on mobile for iOS and Android.
+Yes, Binance is on mobile for iOS and Android.
 They also offer the Trust Wallet browser extension and mobile app.

 - What fees will I pay on Binance?
 Binance has a maker/taker tiered fee structure is a tiered schedule based on your monthly trading volume.
 As you trade more, the percentages get lower, and some BTC trading pairs are as low as 0%.